 If you continue to use XP after the end of support, we recommend that you stop using Internet Explorer 8 and upgrade to a modern web browser, like Google Chrome or Mozilla Firefox.
-These browsers are free to use and will still be supported for XP machines until mid-2015.
 While this should help to make your computer somewhat less vulnerable to external threats, keep in mind that this is not a permanent solution.
 Your computer will still be at a high risk for viruses and malware.

-If you feel comfortable installing your own software, you can still buy a Windows 7 installation disc from third-party retailers, such as Amazon.com.
+If you feel comfortable installing your own software, you can still buy a Windows 7 installation disc from third-party retailers like Amazon.
 Keep in mind that your machine will need to meet the Windows 7 system requirements.
 If your computer was originally designed to run XP, it probably won't be able to run Windows 7 very well.
 You can download the Windows 7 Upgrade Advisor from Microsoft to see if your computer meets the requirements.

-If you're willing to purchase a new computer, certain manufacturers—such as HP and Dell—are still producing computers that come with Windows 7 pre-installed.
-However, at this point, we'd recommend purchasing a new machine that uses Windows 10—it's faster, more secure, and it will be supported by Microsoft for much longer.
+If you're willing to purchase a new computer, certain manufacturers—including HP and Dell—are still producing computers that come with Windows 7 pre-installed.
+However, at this point, we'd recommend purchasing a new machine that uses Windows 10.
+It's faster, more secure, and will be supported by Microsoft for much longer.

 We hope this answers some of the basic questions you may have about the end of Windows XP support.
-You can always contact Microsoft directly with questions at the Microsoft Community Forum.
+You can always contact Microsoft directly with questions in the Microsoft Community Forum.